Carlos Gallardo (footballer)

-Carlos Eduardo Gallardo Nájera (born 8 April 1984) is a Guatemalan professional football defender for Primera División club Barberena.
+Carlos Eduardo Gallardo Nájera (born 8 April 1984) is a Guatemalan former professional footballer who plays as a defender.

 Club career

 A tall defender, Gallardo played for Comunicaciones before joining Deportivo Jalapa in 2007.
 He returned to the Cremas for the 2008/2009 Apertura.

 International career

 He made his debut for Guatemala in an April 2008 friendly match against Haiti.
 He has earned 11 caps at the start of February 2010, including 6 qualifying matches for the 2010 FIFA World Cup.